-It may feel like winter in other states, but in Las Vegas, spring is just around the corner!
+It may feel like winter in other states, but in the Las Vegas area, spring is just around the corner!
 As the weather warms up and flowers start blooming, homeowners are making spring cleaning lists for all the improvements they want to make around their homes.

-While certain spring cleaning tips like dusting and dejunking are par for the course, at Anver Pest Control, we suggest you also add proper pest-proofing to your list of “to-do’s.”
-To ensure your home is properly prepared for the new season, see below for the pests that could pose problems during the summer and how to keep them out for good.
+While certain spring cleaning tips like dusting and dejunking are par for the course, at Anver Pest Control, we suggest you also add proper pest-proofing to your list of “to-dos.”
+To ensure your home is properly prepared for the new season, see below for the pests in Las Vegas that could pose problems during the summer and how to keep them out for good.

 Spring Cleaning Pests To Watch For